 Descriptions of Workshops

-I love to teach and feel honored to have been teaching workshops throughout the U.S. for over 15 years.
+I love to teach and feel honored to have been teaching workshops throughout the U.S. for nearly 20 years.
 My artwork and my workshops center around my three greatest fiber art passions:

 * Slow, meditative hand stitching and stitch practices;